ryan4orce/fullstackbootcamp/index.rst

 Getting Started
 ---------------

-Welcome to the Nutanix Enterprise Cloud OS Bootcamp!
+Welcome to the Nutanix Enterprise Cloud OS Workshop!
 This workbook accompanies an instructor-led session that introduces Nutanix technologies and many common management tasks.
 Each section has a lesson and an exercise to give you hands-on practice.
 The instructor explains the exercises and answers any additional questions that you may have.

-At the end of the bootcamp, attendees should understand the basic concepts and technologies that make up the Nutanix Enterprise Cloud stack and should be well prepared for a hosted or onsite proof-of-concept (POC) engagement.
+At the end of the Workshop, attendees should understand the basic concepts and technologies that make up the Nutanix Enterprise Cloud stack and should be well prepared for a hosted or onsite proof-of-concept (POC) engagement.

-Agenda
+SoCal Workshop Agenda
 ++++++++++++++

 - Introductions